microsoft/pxt-arcade/docs/test/skillmap/story-new/story3.md

  container.

-- :mouse pointer:  Create the perfect character for your joke by clicking the grey box so you can draw something in the image editor.
+- :mouse pointer:  Create the perfect character for your joke by clicking the empty grey box so you can draw something in the image editor.

 #### ~ tutorialhint